Loree Sutton: Military service

 Sutton served in the United States military for over 20 years.
 She was deployed to Saudi Arabia, Iraq, Kuwait, and Egypt in support of the first Gulf War and other missions.

 Sutton was commander of the Carl R. Darnall Army Medical Center in Fort Hood, Texas, beginning in 2005, commander of the DeWitt Army Community Hospital, Deputy Commander for clinical services at the General Leonard Wood Army Community Hospital, and a special assistant to the Surgeon General of the United States Army.

 Sutton was the founding director of the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury in 2007, and was a special assistant to the Assistant Secretary of Defense for Health Affairs.
 She was the United States Army's highest-ranking psychiatrist from 2007 to 2010.

 During her career, Sutton received many awards, including the Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, and Order of Military Medical Merit.
 She was one of only 15 female generals out of the 1.3 million soldiers serving in the Army.
 She retired from the military in 2010.

 Politics

 In 2014, New York City Mayor Bill de Blasio appointed Sutton as Commissioner of the Mayor's Office of Veterans’ Affairs, and from 2017 to 2019, was the Commissioner of the newly formed New York City Department of Veterans’ Services.
 She resigned in October 2019 to launch her campaign for Mayor of New York City.
 She struggled to raise money and never polled higher than 2%, resulting in her dropping out on March 10, 2021.

+Personal life

+At the NYC Pride March in 2015, Sutton proposed to her lesbian partner Laurie Leitch.